prooph/event-store/docs/interop_factories.md

                 'wrap_action_event_emitter' => true,
                 'metadata_enrichers' => [
                     // The factory will get the metadata enrichers and inject them in the MetadataEnricherPlugin.
-                    // Note: you can obtain the same result by instanciating the plugin yourself
+                    // Note: you can obtain the same result by instantiating the plugin yourself
                     // and pass it to the 'plugin' section bellow.
                     'metadata_enricher_1',
                     'metadata_enricher_2',